nf-core/website/markdown/events/2021/bytesize-7-nf-core-ci-tests.md

 [4:46](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=286) Then if you try and replicate what I’m doing right now with the production, with the main stable tag, it won’t work yet.
 But hopefully when we release this.

-[4:52](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=292) So anyway I’ve got my nf-core/pipeline here, and I’ve made some changes such as updating the changelog here [5:00](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=301).
+[4:52](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=292) So anyway I’ve got my nf-core/pipeline here, and I’ve made some changes such as updating the `CHANGELOG` here [5:00](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=301).

 [5:06](https://youtu.be/U9LG_mMQFMY?list=PL3xpfTVZLcNiSvvPWORbO32S1WDJqKp1e&t=306) I’ve forked this pipeline, so you can see this is my Github username, and this is this pipeline that you can see is forked from the main one.